 VOICES also aims to change the way U.S. history is taught and understood, in the classroom and beyond.

-VOICES is now developing comprehensive print and online educational materials using the rich array of existing multimedia content from past performance recordings, the book Voices of a People's History, the work of Howard Zinn and other people's historians, and the documentary film "The People Speak," which is inspired by VOICES.
+VOICES has developed comprehensive print and online educational materials using the rich array of existing multimedia content from past performance recordings, the book Voices of a People’s History, the work of Howard Zinn and other people’s historians, and the documentary film “The People Speak,” which is inspired by VOICES.

 Together with VOICES performances, the EDUCATION AND LITERARY ARTS PROGRAM engage cast members and organizers at all levels of the dramatic and educational process, from selecting texts, to interpreting them, to adding new voices to the readings.
 VOICES hopes to help audiences see history as a lively, relevant, and contemporary subject, not just a matter of books sitting on the library shelf.

 “I start from the supposition that the world is topsy-turvy, that things are all wrong, that the wrong people are in jail and the wrong people are out of jail, that the wrong people are in power and the wrong people are out of power.”